cmput301-w25/project-seekdeep/README.md

 This project is an abomination of android studio code, calling for an unreasonable amount of late nights to deliver a completely seamless user experience centered around delivering moods.
 We aim to decrease META, SNAP, and XHS stock by atleast 10% by next quarter.
 Given new functionality, and a closer-to-home focus of emotion, We deliver on counts of interface, geolocation, and simplicity.
 ## Key Features

-- [Moods]: Moods are the defining feature of our app.
+- **Moods**: Moods are the defining feature of our app.
 This is the core tenet which users share between each other, aiming to normalize sharing emotions between people.
-- [Feature 2]: Brief description
+- **Calendar**: Our app features a calendar which shows a mood impact of each mood per day, for the month.
 - [Feature 3]: Brief description

 ## Setup Instructions